 Biography of songwriter, Broadway pioneer, Jerome Kern.
 Unable to find immediate success in the USA, Kern sought recognition abroad.
 He journeyed to England where his dreams of success became real and where he met his future wife Eva.

-Constance Shaw is a dance star on Broadway, Joseph Rivington Reynolds is a keen fan of her.
-After she is fed up with her friend, she meets Joseph and marries him, because she thinks he is the owner of a mine.
-But that's a missunderstanding, he works at a cleaning shop.
-After disturbing rehearsals he is thrown out of the theater, but when he sneaks in again, he discovers his boss talking about a bomb they want to set in the theater to blow up an ammunition store next door.Written by
+Constance Shaw is a dance star on Broadway, Joseph Rivington Renolds is a keen fan of her.
+After she is fed up with her fiance, she meets Joseph and marries him, because she thinks he is the owner of a mine.
+But that's a misunderstanding, he works at a cleaning shop.
+After disturbing rehearsals he is thrown out of the theater, but when he sneaks in again, he discovers an actor talking about a bomb he wants to set in the theater to blow up an ammunition store next door.Written by

 Stephan Eichenberg <firstname.lastname@example.org>

 21 of 27 people found this review helpful.